Behavior Modification

 Your cat brings you joy as she curls up on your lap and purrs herself to sleep.
 She provides you with endless entertainment as she chases her feather wand with enthusiasm.
 But from time to time, she might also drive you crazy as she scratches your favorite chair, executes sneak attacks on your ankles, or stops using the litter box.

-Whatever “issues” you or your cat may have, we have information that can help you address them.
-Our tip sheets are designed to empower pet caregivers to solve the problems that threaten their relationships with their companion animals.
+Whatever “issues” you or your cat may have, we have information that can help you address them and to empower pet caregivers to solve the problems that threaten their relationships with their companion animals.

 Solving your cat’s behavior problems may take a renewed commitment on your part, but it can be done.
 And it’s worth it.
 After all, research shows that most dogs and cats are relinquished to animal shelters—or otherwise given up—because of common behavior problems their families didn’t know how to solve.

 Don’t let challenges threaten the bonds you have with your feline companion.
-With some effort and patience, and the advice on these tip sheets, you can address problem behaviors and keep your cat where he or she belongs—with you.
+With some effort and patience, you can address problem behaviors and keep your cat where he or she belongs—with you.

 Jumping on counters/scratching furniture: Using a spray bottle with water and telling the cat “No” in a firm voice when it exhibits the inappropriate behavior.